pcsandford/common-style/README.md

 The `dist` folder contains the compiled CSS `css/rise.min.css` and all required fonts.

+## Github Pages
+The `www` folder is deployed as github pages.
+To do so, run:

+`git subtree push --prefix www origin gh-pages`

 ## Documentation
 If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.